Personal tools

 You can also find out more about the mental health system, psychiatric drugs, how to quit psychiatric drugs, and more via the MAD MARKET on this web site where we offer over dozens of books, many of them hard-to-find titles.
 A featured book is Coming Off Psychiatric Drugs edited by Peter Lehmann that was created by dozens of individuals personally familiar with the challenge of quitting psychiatric drugs.
 Peter has also co-edited a book entitled Alternatives Beyond Psychiatry, which is also available in the Mad Market.

-On this MindFreedom web site, the knowledge base also has examples of wholistic alternatives to the mainstream conventional mental health system, here:
+Also on this MindFreedom web site, the knowledge base also has examples of wholistic alternatives to the mainstream conventional mental health system, here:

 I need medical advice, can you help?